Advising & Placement Testing

 You can address schedule modifications when you meet with your permanent academic adviser the day before classes begin, or in July and August on the registrar’s website.
 You may also change courses during the “drop-add” period, which extends through Thursday of the first week of classes.

-A Special Note about the June Orientation Sessions
+A Special Note About the June Orientation Sessions

 Advisers register students during each orientation session.
 Advisers do make an attempt to fill all classes evenly; however, keeping classes open for students who register in the later session(s) is not always possible.
-If you are unable to attend an early session, you might not have first choice on class selection, but you will definitely get the classes you need.
+If you’re unable to attend an early session, you might not have first choice on class selection, but you will definitely get the classes you need.

 Early Advisement Meetings and Scheduling

-Due to staffing and faculty availability, we’re unable to arrange special advisement meetings or early registration outside the summer orientation schedule.
+Due to staffing and faculty availability, we’re unable to arrange special advisement meetings or early registration outside the orientation schedule.
 If you can’t make any of the orientation sessions scheduled, there will be an opportunity to register with an adviser over the phone in August.

 Summer Faculty Advisers

-The English Placement Essay
+The Writing Placement Essay

 In the essay, you should demonstrate your ability to express ideas clearly and concretely in an organized way.
 Essays are read by faculty and assessed according to specific criteria of general college writing skills — clear focus and thesis, depth of content, organization, paragraph development, word usage, grammar and mechanics.
 Do your best on this essay.
 It helps us place you appropriately within our curriculum.